AdobeDocs/commerce-learn.en/help/site-management/catalog-import.md

 ## CSV REST API {#csv-rest-api}

 This API option allows for extremely fast imports as compared to all other native options.

-TODO see if this is also Saves to message queue [Import data REST CSV api](https://developer.adobe.com/commerce/webapi/rest/modules/import/){target="_blank"}
+[Import data REST CSV api](https://developer.adobe.com/commerce/webapi/rest/modules/import/){target="_blank"}
 Pros: